Bhabani-cloud/Modifiers-Tools/README.md

 ### Toggle Modifier + Shading
 This lets you smooth out shading while you are in subdivision mode and flat out when not in subdivision mode.

+**Caution:** This only works when you've added a subdivision modifier on an object.